 Gibson died in October 2020, at 84 years old.

 17. Ron Cey, John Hilton and Mike Schmidt 1973 Topps

 One of the greatest third basemen in MLB history, Mike Schmidt was a 10-time Gold Glove Award winner who also led the National League in home runs eight times.
 He had one of the best combinations of fielding and power ever.

 Ron Cey was not a Hall of Famer like Schmidt, but he was no slouch.
 Cey actually was a World Series MVP in 1981 with the Los Angeles Dodgers.
-Another interesting debate is if having Cey on the card alongside Schmidt increased or decreased the card's value.
+And then there's the lesser-known John Hilton.
+An interesting debate is if having these two players on the card alongside Schmidt increased or decreased the card's value.

 Guess we'll never know.

 Value of rookie card: $378,000

 The value of Harmon Killebrew's 1955 Topps rookie card comes largely on the front end of PSA grades.
 Only one PSA 10 copy exists, but some 800 copies are scattered between PSA 9 and PSA 8 grades.

 Killebrew led the American League in home runs six times in 22 seasons, all but one of which he spent with the Washington Senators/Minnesota Twins.